 I studied journalism at the University of Canberra and was awarded a Bachelor of Education in Professional Writing in 1991, majoring in journalism and freelance writing.

 Along the way, a wife appeared, followed by three fantastic kids.
 Then I blinked a few times and the kids turned into grand-kids.
-The elasticity of time becomes apparent as one advances chronologically.
-There are times when it slingshots us along our journey.
-But age is only a number.
+As we increase chronologically, I’m sure time becomes more elastic.
+Slingshots us along our journey.
+But, after all, is only a number.

 I worked as a journalist and photographer for country newspapers, writing news, feature stories and business profiles.
 I started a small business and became a freelance journalist and professional photographer.
 The Canberra Photographic Society awarded me Photographer of the Year in 2001.
 I staged a couple of exhibitions and published thousands of images.